sucaba/IronTextLibrary/Doc/UserGuide.md

 single experienced developer which is rather risky decision for big products.
 So again, what to do if such problems are unwanted?

-Another choice would be to use one on the parsing libraries.
+Another choice would be to use one of the parsing libraries.
 These allow developer to specify and maintain language within a source code of a programming language without external specifications.
 Practical examples of such libraries are: